Birkbeck2/vdwp2223/objects.md

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L92-L96

+If you define a method or bind a property on a subclass that is already present in the superclass, it will generally overwrite the definition or binding in the superclass.
+This is helpful for modifying the default behavior of the ancestor object.

 ## Maps

-Maps are a special kind of object that are optimized for holding data.
+Maps are a special kind of built-in object that are optimized for holding data.
+You can make a map objects by calling for new instances of the class `Map`:

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L99-L106

 They hold a series of key-value pairs.
 The left-hand side of the `set()` method is the key, and the right-hand is the value.
-You can check whether a key exists in the map with `has()` and the key, and you can retrive a value by passing the key to `get()`.
+You can check whether a key exists in the map with `has()` and the key, and you can retrive a value `get()` and the key.

 You can get an iterator of all the keys in a map with the `keys()` method.